sorbet/sorbet/website/docs/metaprogramming-plugins.md

 # macro_plugin.rb

 # Sorbet calls this plugin with command line arguments similar to the following:
-# --class MetaProgramming --method macro --source macro(:bed)
+# ruby --class Metaprogramming --method macro --source macro(:bed)
 # we only care about the source here, so we use ARGV[5]
 source = ARGV[5]
 /macro\(:(.*)\)/.match(source) do |match_data|